rachel-sousa/SimonEnsemble.github.io/join/index.md

 # Our group is at a buffet

 > I think you can put scientists into two buckets.
 One is the type who dives very deeply into one topic for their whole career and they know it better than anybody else in the world.
 Then there’s the other bucket, where I would put myself, where it’s like you’re at a buffet table and you see an interesting thing here and do it for a while, and that connects you to another interesting thing and you take a bit of that.
-That’s how I came to be working on Crispr – it was a total side-project. :microphone: Jennifer Doudna
+That’s how I came to be working on CRISPR– it was a total side-project. :microphone: Jennifer Doudna

 Fortunately, our toolbox of mathematics, statistical mechanics, and machine learning enables us to approach a variety of interesting problems.